Inattentional blindness: Clown on a unicycle

 One experiment displayed how cell phones contributed to inattentional blindness in basic tasks such as walking.
 The stimulus for this experiment was a brightly colored clown on a unicycle.
 The individuals participating in this experiment were divided into four sections.
 They were either talking on the phone, listening to a digital audio player, walking by themselves or walking in pairs.
 The study showed that individuals engaged in cell phone conversations were least likely to notice the clown.

-Social Inattentional Blindness
+Social inattentional blindness

 One experiment investigated inattentional blindness in the work domain.
 Using virtual reality, participants were immersed in a group decision making environment and required to make a decision based on information shared by the other team members.
-During the experiment a team member repeated another team members idea and erroneously received credit for the idea, a case of idea stealing.
+During the experiment a team member repeated another team member's idea and erroneously received credit for the idea, a case of idea stealing.
 Results showed that only 30% of participants noticed the incidence of idea stealing.
 This paper highlights the role that inattentional blindness plays in real-world social interactions and organizational behavior.